Alban Berg

 Berg was born and lived in Vienna.
-He began to compose only at the age of fifteen.
+He began to compose at the age of fifteen.
 He studied counterpoint, music theory and harmony with Arnold Schoenberg between 1904 and 1911, and adopted his principles of developing variation and the twelve-tone technique.
 Berg's major works include the operas Wozzeck (1924) and Lulu (1935, finished posthumously), the chamber pieces Lyric Suite and Chamber Concerto, as well as a Violin Concerto.
 He also composed a number of songs (lieder).
-He is said to have brought more "human values" to the twelve-tone system, his works seen as more "emotional" than Schoenberg's.
+He is said to have brought more "human values" to the twelve-tone system; his works are seen as more "emotional" than those of Schoenberg.
 His music had a surface glamour that won him admirers when Schoenberg himself had few.

 Berg died from sepsis in 1935.

 Life and career

 Early life

 Berg was born in Vienna, the third of four children of Johanna and Konrad Berg.
 His father ran a successful export business, and the family owned several estates in Vienna and the countryside.
 The family's financial situation turned to the worse after the death of Konrad Berg in 1900, and it particularly affected young Berg, who had to repeat both his sixth and seventh grade to pass the exams.
-Berg was more interested in literature than music as a child and did not begin to compose until he was fifteen, when he started to teach himself music.
+One of his closest lifelong friends and earliest biographer (under the pseudonym Hermann Herrenried), architect Hermann Watznauer, became a father figure (partly at Konrad's request), being ten years Berg's senior.
+Berg wrote him letters as long as thirty pages, often in florid, dramatic prose with idiosyncratic punctuation.
+Berg was more interested in literature than music as a child and would consider a career as a writer several times, turning to music slowly and at times unconfidently until the success of Wozzeck.
+He did not begin to compose until he was fifteen, when he started to teach himself music, although he did take piano lessons from his sister's governess.
 With Marie Scheuchl, a maid in the family estate of Berghof in Carinthia and fifteen years his senior, he fathered a daughter, Albine, born 4 December 1902.

+In 1906 Berg met the singer Helene Nahowski (1885–1976), daughter of a wealthy family (rumoured to be in fact the illegitimate daughter of Emperor Franz Joseph I from his liaison with Anna Nahowski).
+Despite the outward hostility of her family, the couple married on 3 May 1911, although "her father insisted on a Protestant ceremony to facilitate the divorce he foresaw as inevitable."